tiredpixel/tpbacklog-clj/README.md

 tpbacklog is a simple service for the storage and retrieval of task stories.
 It is written in [Clojure](http://clojure.org/).

+Various resource locations and response codes differ to the brief.
+See § API for details.

+There are many optimizations which could be made.
+However, as very approximate estimates for the current implementation run in development, stories can be created at `685.97 requests/s`, 10000 stories can be read in a single request at `1.06 s`, and priority-sorted stories to sum to 40 points given 10000 stories in the db each of 8 points can be read at `79.76 requests/s`.
+See § Benchmarks for more.

 ## Externals